jib1337/websandbox/README.md

-# Vulnerable Web Sandbox | Jack Nelson, 2020
+# Vulnerable Web Sandbox
-## WARNING: Do not expose this to the internet or any public network.
+### WARNING: Do not expose this to the internet or any public network.

 A small forum site for testing several different basic web attacks.